yonasBSD/forgejo/docs/unsure-where-to-put/adr-activity-for-star.md

 1. Actor & object may be dereferenced by (ap-)api
 2. The activity can be referenced itself (e.g. in order to express a result of the triggered action)
 3. Star is a special case of a Like.
 Star only happens in ForgeFed context.
-Different things should be named differnt ...
+Different things should be named different ...
 4. With the `source` given it would be more easy to distinguish the uri layout for object and actor id's and make implementation more straight forward
    1. The `source` field reflects the software sending an activity.
-Values of may be forgejo, gitlab, ...
+Values of it may be forgejo, gitlab, ...
-   2. Knowing the sending system will it make easier to interact with:
+   2. Knowing the sending system will make it easier to interact with:
-      1. We know exactly how the actor can be derefernced - names maybe filled & used different (see: https://codeberg.org/meissa/forgejo/src/commit/7cac9806f8247963b1cdce3f2c5f5d1bc3763fbe/routers/api/v1/activitypub/repository.go#L180)
+      1. We know exactly how the actor can be dereferenced - names may be filled & used different (see: https://codeberg.org/meissa/forgejo/src/commit/7cac9806f8247963b1cdce3f2c5f5d1bc3763fbe/routers/api/v1/activitypub/repository.go#L180)
       2. We know how we can validate the given references - valid uris will be different in details (see: https://codeberg.org/meissa/forgejo/src/commit/7cac9806f8247963b1cdce3f2c5f5d1bc3763fbe/models/forgefed/actor.go#L121)
 5. startTime protects against The Reply Attack discussed in [threat-analysis] [threat-analysis]